1

 How much does a trading associate make?

-A trading associate typically earns between $50,000 and $80,000 annually, depending on experience, location, and the employer.
-Entry-level positions may start lower, while experienced associates or those in financial hubs can earn higher salaries, often supplemented with bonuses and incentives.
+A trading associate typically earns between $50,000 and $80,000 annually, depending on experience, location, and the firm.
+Entry-level positions may start lower, while experienced associates or those in major financial hubs can earn higher salaries and bonuses.
+Strong analytical skills and familiarity with trading platforms are often required for this role.

 What are the most commonly searched types of Trading jobs in Wisconsin?
 The most popular types of Trading jobs in Wisconsin are: